The Omega Man

-The Omega Man (stylized as The Ωmega Man) is a 1971 American post-apocalyptic action film directed by Boris Sagal and starring Charlton Heston as a survivor of a pandemic.
+The Omega Man (stylized as The Ωmega Man) is a 1971 American postapocalyptic action film directed by Boris Sagal and starring Charlton Heston as a survivor of a pandemic.
 It was written by John William Corrington and Joyce Corrington, based on the 1954 novel I Am Legend by Richard Matheson.
 The film's producer, Walter Seltzer, went on to work with Heston again in the dystopian science-fiction film Soylent Green in 1973.

 The Omega Man is the second adaptation of Matheson's novel.
 The first was The Last Man on Earth (1964), which starred Vincent Price.
-A third adaptation, I Am Legend, starring Will Smith, was released in 2007, and "borrowed" this film's tagline.
+A third adaptation, I Am Legend, starring Will Smith, was released in 2007, and appropriated this film's tagline.

 Plot

 In March 1975, a Sino-Soviet border conflict escalates into full-scale war in which biological warfare destroys most of the human race.
-U.S. Army Col. Robert Neville, M.D., is a scientist based in Los Angeles.
+U.S. Army Col. Robert Neville, M.D., is a scientist based in Los Angeles, California.
 As he begins to succumb to the plague, he injects himself with an experimental vaccine, rendering him immune.

-By August 1977, Neville believes he is the plague's only immune survivor.
-Struggling to maintain his sanity, he spends his days patrolling the now-desolate Los Angeles, hunting and killing members of "the Family", a cult of plague victims who were turned into nocturnal albino mutants.
-The Family seeks to destroy all technology and kill Neville, who has become a symbol of the science they blame for humanity's downfall.
-At night, living atop a fortified apartment building equipped with an arsenal of weaponry, Neville is a prisoner in his own home.
+By August 1977, Neville believes he is the only immune survivor of the plague.
+Struggling to maintain his sanity, he spends his days patrolling the now-desolate LA, hunting and killing members of "the Family", a cult of plague victims who were turned into homicidal nocturnal albino mutants.
+Through flashbacks, Neville remembers how martial law was imposed, and the majority of people who succumbed to the plague were killed instantly by asphyxiation.
+At night, living in a fortified apartment building equipped with an arsenal of weaponry, Neville is a prisoner in his own home.
+He is besieged by the Family, who seek to kill him.
+The Family's attempts to extract Neville from his residence have failed, due in part to their insistence on using archaic weaponry and siege warfare.
+When not hunting Neville, the Family destroys any remnant of science, blaming technology for the war, hence their reluctance to attempt more modern means to kill Neville.

-One day, as Neville is in a department store helping himself to new clothing, he spots a woman, who quickly runs away.
-He pursues her outside, but later decides he is hallucinating and dismisses the sighting.
-He also finds the dead body of a mutant—although they survived the plague, the disease will eventually kill them.
+One day, as Neville is in a department store helping himself to new clothing, he spots a healthy woman, who immediately flees.
+He pursues her outside, but later chalks it up to imagination, having earlier hallucinated about multiple telephones ringing.
+He finds the corpse of a Family member and remarks that the final stage of the disease will kill them all.